Maitreya teachings

 The Maitreya teachings or Maitreyanism (弥勒教 (Mílèjiào, Maitreya teachings)), also called Mile teachings, refers to the beliefs related to Maitreya (彌勒 Mílè in Chinese) practiced in China together with Buddhism and Manichaeism, and were developed in different ways both in the Chinese Buddhist schools and in the sect salvationist traditions of Chinese folk religion.

 Maitreya was the central deity worshipped by the first folk salvation religions, but in later developments of the sects he was gradually replaced by the Limitless Ancient Mother (無生老母 Wúshēng Lǎomǔ), although Maitreyan eschatology continued to have a place in their doctrines.

 Folk Buddhist movements that worshipped and awaited Maitreya are recorded at least back to the years between 509 and 515 (6th century).
 A notorious event was the rebellion led by monk Faqing from Jizhou City, then Northern Wei, in the name of a "new Buddha".
 Later, Maitreyan beliefs developed conspicuously outside the boundaries of Buddhism.
 By 715, as testified by an edict, wearing white clothes, that was originally a practice common to lay Buddhist congregations, had become a distinctive feature of Maitreyan sects.

+Belief

+Generally, the belief of these Maitreya sects is that Maitreya, as a Bodhisattva, has descended from Tusita Heaven and has come to the world and attained Buddhahood.
+With the descent of Maitreya Buddha, they believe that the time of Sakyamuni Buddha has passed and the time of Maitreya Buddha has begun and expect the world to change into a world filled with happiness and prosperity everywhere.

+Maitreyanism proposes the salvific idea of “Three Buddhas answering to Three Periods (Ages)”, and classifies human history into three eras, the Qingyang (Green-sun) Period led by Dipankara Buddha, the Hongyang (Red-sun) Period led by Sakyamuni Buddha, and the Baiyang (White-sun) Period led by Maitreya Buddha after his descent into the world.
+For this sect, the chaos of society signaled a new phase of social development, and strongly conveyed the idea of “the decline of Sakyamuni Buddha and the leadership of the world by Maitreya Buddha.”

+Maitreya was the main figure worshipped in the early days of the Maitreya sects, however, in their development, the role was gradually replaced by the Eternal Venerable Mother (無生老母 Wúshēng Lǎomǔ), although Maitreya's eschatology continued in their doctrines.
+Lao Mu was placed as the supreme deity who orchestrated the descent of the Three Buddhas in three periods to save the world."